RascalSoftware/RAT-Docs/source/tutorial/chapter1.rst

-As we discussed at the beginning of the chapter, the other input to RAT is a controls object, which describes the data analysis operation to use and any relevant settings such as algorithm hyperparameters, parallelism, and display settings.
+As we discussed at the beginning of the chapter, the other input to RAT is a controls object, which describes the data analysis operation to use and any relevant settings such as algorithm-specific parameters, parallelism, and display settings.
 More detail on the controls object is available at :ref:`controlsInfo`, but for this demo we will just make an instance of the controls object: